 Thus, If your teams are sending everything to sales, it’s time to stop.
 Get a process in place to save valuable time and resources.

 3. Invest in on-boarding and training

 Effective training gets new sales reps up to speed quickly, but without overwhelming them.
-Using online training software with video lessons, information libraries and testing capabilities helps your reps learn better, and faster.
+Using online training software with video lessons, information libraries and testing capabilities help your reps learn better, and faster.

 Thus, this produces sales reps who are confident in their abilities and equipped with the knowledge to be successful and productive.
 The faster your reps are up to speed on your company and products or services, the quicker they can close.

 There are countless ways to automate processes for your reps including using email templates, adding trigger workflows in Salesforce, or even hiring a service dial phone calls on their behalf.
 Consider triggered events, such as follow-up emails, which will help reps respond to prospects faster.
-Getting rid of some of the daily grind will make your sales reps happier and give them more time to focus on closing deals.
+Getting rid of some of the daily grinds will make your sales reps happier and give them more time to focus on closing deals.
 Know also how you utilize your time.
 Use a free time tracking app that works in the background and logs time spent on various tasks.
 Then, analyze results in a clear and transparent report to find out what can be changed to ensure you or your team maximum efficiency.

 5. Invest in Proper Tools

-Give your sales team the right tools to help them do their job efficiently and effectively (see our list of tools to improve sales).
+Give your sales team the right tools to help them do their job efficiently and effectively.

 When first introducing new tools, provide thorough training on their use.
 After the team has had the tool for a while, discuss it with them to determine whether they like the tool and if they are using it.
 If adoption rates are low, you may need to invest in further training or consider additional options.
 Tools that help boost your sales team’s productivity are well worth the investment, but only if your team is actually using them.
 Remember, a more productive sales team means more revenue is being generated!